 In addition to vacuuming, you should also deep clean your carpets regularly.
 This will remove any pet hair or dirt embedded in the carpet fibers.
 You can either hire a professional or rent a carpet cleaner and do it yourself.

 To keep your carpets at their absolute optimum, it’s always good to treat them to a professional clean now and then.

 Have Stain Removers On Hand

-When Caleb and I first bought our Andes West Elm couch we were celebrating in our living room with a bottle of wine and watching Jeopardy.
+When Caleb and I first bought our Andes West Elm couch, we celebrated in our living room with a bottle of wine and watched Jeopardy.
 You can probably guess what I’m about to say next… yep.
-I spilled my wine on our brand new couch and some dribbled onto our new rug as well.
+I spilled my wine on our new couch, and some dribbled onto our new rug.
 But!
-With a little stain remover, you would never ever notice!
+With a bit of stain remover, you would never notice!

 Use Runners for High Traffic Areas

-Small rugs and runners are easy to wash and you can always shake them outside if you don’t feel like doing an extra load of laundry this week.
+Small rugs and runners are easy to wash, and you can always shake them outside if you don’t feel like doing extra laundry this week.

 These are just a few tips for keeping your carpets clean with pets.
 By following these tips, you can keep your carpets looking like new – even with the most active of dogs or cats.
 Do you have any tips for keeping your carpets clean with pets?
 Share them in the comments below!

 Happy cleaning!
 Follow these tips, and your carpets will stay looking like new!